OskarWojtczak/OskarWojtczak/README.md

 - 📄 Know about my experiences [https://www.oskarwojtczak.com/copy-of-cv](https://www.oskarwojtczak.com/copy-of-cv)

-- ⚡ Fun fact **In the average lifetime, a person will walk the equivalent of 5 times around the equator.**
+- ⚡ Fun fact: **In the average lifetime, a person will walk the equivalent of 5 times around the equator.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">